fuzz/remote/blog/plastic.markdown

 evaluate each other directly.

 The way I see it a lot of this comes down to synchronous versus asynchronous communication.
 We started with synchronous communication.
-Webuilt empires on synchronous communication, we developed techniques and processes and hardware architectures all around this idea of synchronous communication.
+We built empires on synchronous communication, we developed techniques and processes and hardware architectures all around this idea of synchronous communication.
 But as time passed we realized what a drain of resources it is to always employ synchronous